 2. Classification: AI determines what type of document it is (invoice, bank statement, contract, ID, claim form) and routes it to the appropriate processing pipeline.

 3. Data Extraction: AI Processors extract structured data from the document — names, amounts, dates, line items, signatures, checkboxes, and more.
 This works across clean digital documents and messy handwritten scans alike.
+See our guide to data extraction tools and techniques for a deeper look at how modern AI handles format variability.

 4. Validation and Rules: Extracted data is checked against business rules, cross-referenced with other documents or external systems, and scored against thresholds you define.
 Is the invoice amount within approved limits?
 Does the bank statement income match the tax return?
 Is the claim within policy coverage?